LaunchCodeEducation/liftoff/src/modules/project/logging-java-apps.rst

 using the ``cf logs`` command.
 For example, if your app was named ``cheese-mvc`` you’d type ``cf logs cheese-mvc``.
 This will display your logs in real time.
-If you want to view recent logs, add the ``--recent`` flag like so ``cf logs cheese-mvc --recent`` and the most recent logs will be displayed.
+If you want to view recent logs, add the ``--recent`` flag like so, ``cf logs cheese-mvc --recent``, and the most recent logs will be displayed.

 Reading Logs in Pivotal Web Services